jdalbey/EasyAuth/README.md

 ### Status
 In active development.
-First production release is available for download.
+Expect breaking changes, features to be added and removed, and non-backwards compatibility.
 All features above are implemented.
+A production release is available for download but no support is provided.

 First draft of [Website](https://jdalbey.github.io/EasyAuth/) is complete.